chai-moz-dsd/DSD/doc/deployment_guide.md

 For deployment, you need to first create a folder */opt/app/chai/volume/config*, then place *settings.ini* into this folder.

-Please ask devs for *settings.ini*.
+Please ask devs for *settings.ini* or copy from the existing prod server.

 #### Get the certificate from *Let's encrypt it*
 1. Log in the instance and install **certbot**